virginiajimenez96/tuio/README.md

 It will generate four json files: claims.json, customers.json, policies.json and risk_indicators.json

-2. Configure your PostgreSQL credentials in config.json
+2. Configure your PostgreSQL credentials in `config.json`.
 3. Run data processing: ingestion, cleaning and storage.

 ```
 python3 exercise1/data_processing.py
 ```

+4. Read the report in `exercise1/etl.md`.

 ## Exercise 2

-1. Go through `eda.ipynb` and find comments in each of the sections.
+1. Go through `exercise2/eda.ipynb` and find comments in each of the sections.
-2. Go through `new_feautures.ipynb` adn find comments explaining each of the sections.
+2. Go through `exercise2/new_feautures.ipynb` adn find comments explaining each of the sections.

 ## Exercise 3

-1. Go through `exercise3.ipynb` and find the code and the steps.
+1. Go through `exercise3/exercise3.ipynb` and find the code and the steps.
-2. Read the summary report in `modelos.md`.
+2. Read the summary report in `exercise3/modelos.md`.

 ## Exercise 4

-1. Go through `external_data.ipynb` and find the code together with the report.
+1. Go through `exercise4/external_data.ipynb` and find the code together with the report.